NEI-AAUAV/Platform-Documentation/docs/dev-guide/installation.md

 docker run -it -v `pwd`:/api_nei --network host --name api_nei api_nei
 ```

 With this latter step, everything is completed.
+Check http://localhost:8000/docs to watch the API documentation with Swagger UI.

 To restart the service afterwards, simply run `docker start pg_db` and `docker start -i api_nei` (the `-i` flag runs the container in interactive mode).

 ### API Taça UA `api-tacaua`